einavcohen/Tetris-Game/README.md

 # Tetris-Game
-Draw a tetris board and move the line of Blocks according the user choices.
+Draw a tetris board and move the line of Blocks according to the user choices.

 Using signals handling, pipes and alarm on linux.